AshleyPikachu/Super-Bit-Shader/README.md

 This code is Public Domain, feel free to use it any way you see fit.

 -----------------------------------------------------------------------------------------------------------------------
-**Super Bit Shader - Shader Pairings** - Shader Pass Order is real important, and parameters are default unless stated otherwise.
+**Super Bit Shader - Shader Pairings** - Shader Pass Order is important & parameters are default unless stated otherwise.

 Virtual Boy 1: Super Bit Shader, Gdapt - This adds Color Blending.